Puzzlout/TrekToursInstaller/README.md

 cd wwww
 # clone this repository
 git clone https://github.com/Puzzlout/TrekToursInstaller.git
+# Rename TrekToursInstaller to sites
+mv TrekToursInstaller sites
+# Install the applications
-bash local-unix/first-install.sh
+bash sites/global/first-install.sh /www/sites/ local
 ```

 While the installers are running:

-1. You should not see any error except for the trektoursapi database warm up.
+1. You should not see any error except for the api database warm up.
+If you are reinstalling from scratch and you didn't drop the database, you will see a constraint violation when adding the admin user.
 Let the installer finish.
 2. When prompted about the parameters for the API, hit return if you want to keep the default (***recommended***).
+If you want to use the custom local database settings, just specify a name and an existing user/password.
-3. When prompted about the parameters for the Flyer, input your API service URL if you decided to use the virtual host
+3. When prompted about the parameters for the Flyer, input the API service URL to `http://localhost/api/web` or the URL to the API if you decided to use the virtual host.
-and that "http://localhost/api/web" is not your URL.

 # Local setup and installation on Windows computers